zhandos717/doc/en/components/action-button.md

 \* has the same capabilities.

 <a name="basics"></a>
 ## Basics

 When you need to add a button with a specific action, `ActionButton` comes to the rescue.
-In `MoonShine`, they are already being used - in forms, tables, on pages.
+In `MoonShine`, they are already used - in forms, tables, and on pages.

 ```php
 ActionButton::make(